Frequently Asked Questions

 BME 204: There is no course substitution for BME 204, but it can be delayed until the junior year.

-The BME department is joint between NC State and UNC.
-The faculty members are all faculty at both universities.
-The graduate programs are also joint; the graduate students have student IDs for both universities.
+The BME department is joint between NCSU and UNC.
+The faculty members are all faculty at both Universities.
+The graduate programs are also joint, and the graduate students have student IDs for both universities.
 The undergraduate programs are not joint.
-At NC State we offer an accredited BS in BME.
+At NCSU we offer an accredited BS in BME.
 This program is run by our department.

 UNC offers a degree in Applied Science.
 It is not an engineering degree, and it is not accredited.
 Having said that, students in the program get a good education and, if they plan to go to medical school or graduate school, accreditation may not be important.
-The degree is controlled by the Curriculum in Applied Science and Engineering at UNC.
-The program has ties to our department in that students in the Applied Science program are allowed to take upper level electives from faculty in our biomedical engineering department and some of our faculty have half-time appointments in the applied science program.
+The degree is not controlled by our department, however.
+It is controlled by the Curriculum in Applied Science and Engineering at UNC.
+The program has ties to our department in that students in the Applied Science program are allowed to take upper level electives from faculty in our biomedical engineering department and some of our faculty members have half-time appointments in the applied science program.

 How do I transfer to BME?